In this article I'm going to lift the curtain on paid ads for affiliate marketing. I'm going to show you:

 This means that cold traffic will almost always have a lower EPC than the average that is provided by the affiliate network.

 The "direct to affiliate link" paid ad approach is a common attraction to new marketers.
-Marketers who haven't created very many ads before.
+Marketers who haven't created very many ads for anything prior.

 Although it's always difficult to pull off these direct to affiliate offer promotions, it's extremely difficult if you don't understand how to make a quality, targeted ad with compelling sales copy.

 The dream of creating one ad to an affiliate product and "setting it and forgetting it" while you rack in commissions is just that, a dream.